The Dangers of Microplastics in Drinking Water

 Multipure offers a variety of carbon block water filtration systems to protect consumers from microplastics and other harmful contaminants in their drinking water.
 Multipure's carbon block filters can treat health and microbiological contaminants as well as aesthetic contaminants and emerging compounds.
 Our Multipure Aqualuxe takes water filtration to the next level by purifying water from bacteria, viruses, and cysts.
 Third-party testing and NSF International certifications back filtration and purification systems from Multipure, so you can trust their quality and performance.

-Multipure drinking water systems are available with a variety of customizable features and can be used below the sink or on the countertop to suit your home’s needs.
-When you purchase a water filtration system from Multipure, you also receive the peace of mind of a lifetime warranty for your drinking water system housing and a 90-day money back guarantee.
-Shop carbon block filters from Multipure to find the right option for clean and safe drinking water in your home.
+Multipure drinking water systems, including the Aquaversa, Aquaperform, and Aquamini, are available with a variety of customizable features and can be used below the sink or on the countertop to suit your home's needs.
+When you purchase a water filtration system from Multipure, you also receive the peace of mind of a lifetime warranty for your drinking water system housing and a 90-day money-back guarantee.
+Shop drinking water filtration systems from Multipure to find the right option for clean and safe drinking water in your home.